exoscale/terms/dpa.markdown

 Contracted Processors.
 Company shall not exercise its audit rights more than once per calendar year except following a Personal Data Breach or an instruction by a regulatory authority.
-Company shall give Processor at least 60 (sixty) days prior written notice of its intention to audit Processor pursuant to this Agreement.
+Company shall give Processor at least 30 (thirty) days prior written notice of its intention to audit Processor pursuant to this Agreement.

 ### 10.2.
 Limitations